kropcke/TheWoods_2/README.md

 ### LobbyManager.cs
 This script is only used within SkylarNetworkingStartScene to load the networked room.
 If a room exists when the player enters this scene, they will automatically join the room.
 Otherwise, a room is created, and that player will be the "server" or master client.

+### BirdControllerScript.cs
+Only used to manage the bird animations.
+At the time of writing this, there is only a static flying frame, perched frame, and singing frame.
+Since these were made with different models at first, we are simply enabling and disabling gameobjects instead of using an animation controller.

+### ObiRopeLengthAdjuster.cs
+This was added toward the end of development, and might be useful if Obi Rope is used moving forward.
+This uses a rope cursor to add and remove length from the middle of the rope as the players move apart or come together.
+Seems to keep the "slack" of the rope somewhat constant, which is nice.

 ## Scenes
 ### SkylarNetworkingStartScene.unity
 This scene is used for the start of the networking.
 It creates a room automatically if one doesn't exist, and then will load SkylarNetworkingMainScene